TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 5/Numbers 5.23.md

 ---

-And the priest shall write these curses in a book, and he shall blot them out into the water of bitterness:
+"'The priest shall write these curses in a book, and he shall blot them out into the water of bitterness.